Nafeeza Towheed, Integrative Counsellor and Psychotherapist, PG Dip, MBACP

 - I also hold a few reduced-cost places for full time students and those on a lower income.
 Do ask if you require one of these places*

-*Please note, reduced-cost places are limited and only available in the daytime.
+*Please note, reduced-cost places are limited and may only be available at certain times of the day.

 As a London-born, second generation, Asian woman with roots in East Africa and the Caribbean, I believe I can offer a certain insight and perspective on minority experience in the UK.